H-type foliations: H-type foliations

-For quaternionic structures, one has therefore $m=3$.
-We also note from Lemma \ref{isomorphic algebra}, that if $(\M,g,\hor)$ is an H-type foliation with horizontally parallel torsion, then for it to be quaternionic, it is enough that $\mathfrak{A}(p) \simeq \mathbb{H}$ at some point $p \in \M$.
+\begin{definition} Let $(\M,\Ho,g)$ be an H-type foliation.
+We say that $(\M,\Ho,g)$ is a quaternionic type foliation if for every $p \in \M$, $\fA(p) \simeq \Quat$. \end{definition} In particular, the leaves of the foliations have dimension $m =3$.
+We also note from Lemma \ref{isomorphic algebra}, that if $(\M,\Ho,g)$ is an H-type foliation with horizontally parallel torsion, then for it to be quaternionic, it is enough that $\fA(p) \simeq \Quat$ at some point $p \in \M$.

 \begin{Example} The examples given in Table \ref{Table 3} under the category Quaternionic Type are examples of such structures. \end{Example}